NET WORTH: $2.6 billion

 Outside the health system, he has given $20 million to the University of South Dakota Medical School, which was renamed the Sanford School of Medicine, and made significant contributions to the Burnham Institute for Medical Research.
 The first, in 2007, was for $20 million to create the Sanford Center for Childhood Disease Research.
 The second, in 2010, was for $50 million, which caused the institute to rename itself the Sanford-Burnham Institute.
 And then there’s the $100 million he gave to create a breast cancer foundation in honor of his mother, the $100 million he gave to UC San Diego to create the Sanford Stem Cell Clinical Center, $30 million to build a facility for embryonic stem cell research called the Sanford Consortium for Regenerative Medicine, and the $10 million that went to the Florida Hospital for Children, and nearly $5 million to Children’s Hospital of Los Angeles.

 EDUCATION: Though Sanford rescinded his $35 million gift for the University of Minnesota’s new football stadium, he did eventually contribute $6 million in 2009 for naming rights to the athletic hall of fame, closing out the university’s $86 million funding drive for the stadium.
 He has also given $5 million to South Dakota State for a student athlete center.
-But his big gift in education was the nearly $19 million he gave to the Mary Lou Fulton Teachers College at Arizona State University, creating a partnership with Teach for America.
+He gave nearly $19 million he gave to the Mary Lou Fulton Teachers College at Arizona State University, creating a partnership with Teach for America.
 Sanford recently partnered with the State of South Dakota to create the Build Dakota program, which provides scholarships to technical schools.
 He also donated $1 million to launch the Sanford Institute of Philanthropy at National University, where students can better learn the art of fundraising, an issue Sanford believes to be overlooked, yet vital in nonprofit education.
 Arizona State University is also home to the T. Denny Sanford School of Social and Family Dynamics.